 (7) Are there regulations, reporting requirements, or regulatory processes that are unnecessarily complicated or could be streamlined to achieve regulatory objectives in more efficient ways?

 (8) Are there rules or reporting requirements that have been overtaken by technological developments?
 Can new technologies be leveraged to modify, streamline, or do away with existing regulatory or reporting requirements?

 (9) How can the Department best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations?
 Are there existing sources of data the Department can use to evaluate the post-promulgation effects of regulations over time?
 We invite interested parties to provide data that may be in their possession that documents the costs, burdens, and benefits of existing requirements.

 (10) Are there regulations that are working well that can be expanded or used as a model to fill gaps in other DOE regulatory programs?

 The Department notes that this RFI is issued solely for information and program-planning purposes.
-Responses to this RFI do not bind DOE to any further actions related to the response.
-All submissions will be made publically available on. http://www.regulations.gov.
+While responses to this RFI do not bind DOE to any further actions related to the response, all submissions will be made publically available on http://www.regulations.gov.

 BILLING CODE 6450-01-P